 - Application fee is not paid via Bharatkosh.

 - Product Composition data or Ingredients of the product

-- The Product composition list is not submitted for all the proposed products.
+- The Product composition list is not submitted for all the proposed products and variants.

 - The list of ingredients for all the products not submitted with exact concentration of each ingredient.